Patti Harrison: Personal life

-Harrison came out as a transgender woman shortly after dropping out of Ohio University; she described her family as supportive.
-She was diagnosed with ADHD in 2021, telling The New Yorker that she delayed seeking a diagnosis until she had "reached a point where [she] was so frustrated with [her] inability to just stay on track".
-She is also an artist and frequently posts her work on Instagram.
-She has canvassed for the Democratic Socialists of America.
+Harrison came out as a trans woman shortly after dropping out of Ohio University, later describing her family as supportive.
+In 2020, she canvassed for the Democratic Socialists of America.
+In 2021, she was diagnosed with ADHD, telling The New Yorker that she delayed seeking a diagnosis until she had "reached a point where [she] was so frustrated with [her] inability to just stay on track".
+She frequently posts her artwork on Instagram.